marcsusagna/local_polars_read_databricks_unity_catalog/README.md

 ### On your local machine

-1. Have a python version installed
+1. Have a python version installed (see .python-version)
-2. If first time, run commands in devops/bootstrap.sh.
-If already instantiated, run devops/start_environment.sh
+2. If this is the first time, run the commands in devops/bootstrap.sh.
+If you have already installed the dependences, run the commands in devops/start_environment.sh
 3. Create a file called devops/.env filling the values left as placeholder in devops/.env.example
+4. Open jupyter notebook example.ipynb, fill in with the table you want to read and the columns you want to agg with

+Note that the example notebook shows that you can prune columns as well as do predicate pushdown

 ### On databricks UC